[LUM#13] The Plastic Pandemic: A Step Backward

 Detoxification

-Even disposable masks may not be as essential as one might think: “Masks made of natural fibers such as cotton, flannel, silk, or hemp have filtering capabilities just as effective as a surgical mask made of synthetic fibers; they trap at least 80% of particles with an average size of 60 nanometers thanks to a combined effect of physical filtration and electrostatic charge, explains Nathalie Gontard.
+Even disposable masks may not be as essential as one might think: “Masks made of natural fibers such as cotton, flannel, silk, or hemp have filtering capabilities just as effective as a surgical mask made of synthetic fibers; they trap at least 80% of particles with an average size of 60 nanometers thanks to a combination of physical filtration and electrostatic effects, explains Nathalie Gontard.
 According to experts, a mask’s performance—regardless of the type of fibers used, provided they are sufficiently dense—depends primarily on how well it fits the contours of the face.

 Economic Issues

-And yet the plastic boom is already clearly evident.
+And yet the plastic boom is already clearly visible.
 This is evidenced by the increase in waste requiring disposal, which has been particularly noticeable in Spain since the start of the pandemic.
-This poses a real risk not only to the environment but also to human health, as the researchers explain: “Plastic persists in our environment for up to several centuries in the form of micro- and then nanoparticles: plastic microfibers break down, fragment, multiply, spread throughout our environment, become loaded with pollutants, and ultimately contaminate our food chain and threaten the proper functioning of the organs of all living beings.”
+This poses a real risk not only to the environment but also to human health, as the researchers explain: “Plastic persists in our environment for up to several centuries in the form of micro- and then nanoparticles: plastic microfibers break down, fragment, multiply, spread throughout our environment, become laden with pollutants, and ultimately contaminate our food chain and threaten the proper functioning of the organs of all living beings.”

-A cure worse than the disease
+The cure that's worse than the disease

-UM podcasts are now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+Check out theUM podcasts,UM available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).

 * IATE (UM, INRAE, CIRAD, Institut Agro-Montpellier SupAgro)